alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 Roles simplify the organization of the playbook.

 ##Base Configuration
+Applying the base configuration to all switches in the inventory using jinja2 template.
+Templates are good for mostly static configuration.
+Since base configuration does not change that often, it is good idea to put them in a template.

 ###Exercise 1
 ####Create ansible roles directory structure
 1. Switch to 'ansible container'